Even by Garuda’s touching the tree with his feet, the

 Fearing that if the branch broke away, the sages would

-have a fatal fall, Garuda held the broken branch of the tree with the sages
+have a fatal fall, Garuda held the broken branch of the tree, with the sages

-hanging from it on his beak, even while holding the elephant and the tortoise still more firmly with his
+hanging from it, on his beak, even while holding the elephant and the tortoise still more firmly with his

 claws and rose on his wings.

 The sages were struck with wonder at this feat and gave him the name Garuda meaning bearer of heavy weight.
 (It has to be presumed that he was not christened till then.
-Garuda had another name Vainatheya, meaning son of Vinata.)
+Garuda has another name Vainatheya, meaning son of Vinata.)

 Not finding any spot to rest on, he travelled long and went to the mountain called Gandhamadana.

-There he saw his father Kasyapa engaged in ascetic rituals.
-Kasyapa also saw his son and advised him against landing on the mountain lest the sages should get hurt and curse him.
+There, he saw his father Kasyapa engaged in ascetic rituals.
+Kasyapa also saw his son and advised him against landing on the mountain, lest the sages should get hurt and curse him.

 Kasyapa then appealed to the Valakhilyas to help Garuda.
-The sages abandoned the tree branch and went to the sacred Himavat mountain to continue their penance.
+The sages abandoned the tree branch and went to the sacred Himavat mountain, to continue their penance.

 Garuda then sat on the summit of that mountain, ate both the elephant and the tortoise, and rose on his wings with great speed from the top of the mountain.